shermanhuman/perfectputty/README.md

 [Deja Vu Mono](http://dejavu-fonts.org) renders nicely at 12pts on 1920x1080 native resolution LCDs.
 It's slightly large for my taste, but it also has a very full unicode support and is actively developed and supported.

+You might want to consider this Deja Vu Mono fork: [Hack](https://sourcefoundry.org/hack/).

 ![version2-ascii](https://cloud.githubusercontent.com/assets/15676339/20086121/2462a412-a52b-11e6-8aa0-3d388849b102.PNG)

 Inconsolata is very nice, but at 12 pts I noticed some thin lines and scraggly rendering.
 It's also missing the ANSI line drawing and ANSI art glyphs used in some linux console utilities.